David Shum is a web producer for Global Toronto and Globalnews.ca’s national breaking news desk.

 In his spare time, David enjoys photography, snowboarding and traveling.

-A male pedestrian in his 20s is in hospital with serious injuries after being struck by a vehicle in downtown Toronto overnight.
+A male was taken to hospital with serious injuries following a shooting in north-end Toronto Friday morning.
 Continue reading →